Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Butter

-For the ham, I recommend using leftovers if you have them, as this is one of the best leftover ham recipes.
-Leftover holiday ham is incredible in this Instant Pot bean soup!
-Try one of my easy ham recipes if you want a perfect combination of flavors.
+I recommend using leftovers if you have them; this is one of the best leftover ham recipes.
+Try starting with one of my easy ham recipes if you want the perfect combination of flavors.
+You can even use the leftover ham bone to make ham stock to use in place of vegetable broth for this dish.

 - Chop all your vegetables and set them aside.